How to Use Bleach Safely to Disinfect Your Home

 Trash can

-Trash cans and recycling bins
+Trash & recycling bins

-• Clothing that isn’t marked as being bleach-safe
+• Clothing not marked bleach-safe

-• Natural stone surfaces, marble, and granite
+• Natural stone, marble, and granite

 • Stainless steel